slingr-stack/google-recaptcha-package/README.md

 </table>

 # Overview
-The Google Recaptcha endpoint allows to validate a given token server.
+The Google reCAPTCHA endpoint allows to validate a given token server.

 # Configuration
-In order to use the Google Recaptcha endpoint you must create an app in the Google Recaptcha Console by following these instructions:
+In order to use the Google reCAPTCHA endpoint you must create an app in the Google reCAPTCHA Console by following these instructions:

-* Access to Google Recaptcha Console
+* Access to Google reCAPTCHA Console
 * Register a new site.
 * Enter Label
 * Choose recaptch type